 - People suffering from skin diseases or asthma should avoid sorrel.

-The hardcore carnivore may still be hesitant to eat ‘leaves’ but the fact remains that these herbs are a great way to stay healthy, naturally.
-Come on, give them a try!
+While a hardcore non-vegetarian may be hesitant to eat ‘leaves,’ the fact remains that these herbs are an excellent and natural way to stay healthy.
+Go ahead, give them a try!

 Do you use herbs of any kind for health reasons?
 Have you faced any adverse reaction?
 Share with us in the comments section below.